tavindotson/semaphore/README.md

 ## Warning

 This repo is not optimized for anyone to use; I hardcoded some SSH public keys and user names.
-I will update it in the future to be usable by more people.
+I will update it in the future to be more usable.

 `./playbooks_localhost` folder should for for anyone.

-## Requirments
+## Requirements

 - Debian or Ubuntu based Linux
 - Ansible